Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Experimental Setup

 \subsection{Training and Evaluation}

 \rparagraph{Training} The training examples are constructed to adhere to the specified format with instruction, demonstrations, and query parts.
-We conduct training with $0$ (standard SFT), $1$, $5$, and $10$ demonstrations ($n$ shots) in the context part (see \Cref{tab:icl_sift_examples}).
+We conduct training with $0$ (standard SFT), $1$, $5$, and $10$ demonstrations ($n$ shots) in the context part (see \Cref{tab:icl_sift_examples} in \Cref{sec:repl_details}).
 When the context includes one or more examples, we employ the SIFT setup (see \Cref{subsec:forming_training_examples} for details).
-The expected responses are formatted to adhere to the regular expression.
-This way, we train the models to learn to generate the spans and the classes simultaneously, saving on the total number of tokens required.
-We describe the training and generation scheme for the dataset that has four classes using the following regular expression:
+The expected responses are formatted to adhere to a regular expression.
+This way, we train the models to learn to generate the spans and the classes simultaneously, saving on the total number of tokens required for the complete answer.
+We describe the generation scheme for the dataset that has four classes using the following regular expression:

-where we divide spans and their classes with colons, multiple extractions with semicolons, and allow \textit{NA} generation as a signal of no spans.
+where we divide spans and their classes with colons, multiple extractions with semicolons, and direct the model to generate \texttt{NA} when no spans are to be extracted from the target instance.